sabbir-subhan/appium-Python/README.md

 - for some reason test sometimes fail to start on the first run, but after running it again it is working correctly (it may depends on that how fast device/simulator is starting)
 - if Appium, after running test, will throws: "An unknown server-side error occurred while processing the command.
 Original error: Installing", use: sudo chmod -R 777 /var/db/lockdown/
 - if Appium, after running test, throws error: "is device plugged in?" -- just disconnect device and reconnect it again (it may happen after booting OSX with connected device)
+- for some reason on iOS -- "No reset" checkbox in Appium setting is not working, so tests for iOS are written to compensate it, but remember to run Android tests with checkbox "No reset" checked -- https://github.com/appium/appium/issues/4956